 2. Wash your pillows and any stuffed animals.

-Plushies and pillows can also harbor dirt and germs.
-Launder any removable pillowcases, wash any machine-washable pillows or stuffies (read the labels before washing for care instructions), and surface clean those that cannot go in the washer with OxiClean™ Laundry & Home Sanitizer.
+Plushies and pillows can also harbor dirt.
+Launder any removable pillowcases, and wash any machine-washable pillows or stuffies (read the labels before washing for care instructions).
+You can also spot clean and wash stuffed animals or pillows by hand using OxiClean™ Versatile Stain Remover!

 3. Wipe down hard surfaces.